avatar4d/openbsd_dsniff_scripts/README.md

 This is a script that will startup, shutdown, and restart dsniff, mailsnarf, msgsnarf and urlsnarf listening agents on OpenBSD routers/firewalls.
 It also logs their output and rotates the files  when they reach 50MB.

+NOTE: This will add significant CPU overhead so be careful when/where you run this.
+For instance, while saturating a 100Mbit link to approximately 50% will produce a CPU load average of about 2 on an embedded device.

 By default it logs to /var/log/dsniff/$APPNAME